jeffgillan/metashape_hpc/README.md

 <br/>
 <br/>

-## Regular Metashape Workflow
+## Metashape Workflow

 Now that you have your processing engine set-up, you can go back to the Metashape GUI and go through the normal workflow.
 Before any processing can occur, be sure that you have saved the project as .psx file.
+See this [document](https://uidronelab.org/wp-content/uploads/2024/07/Lab-3-Metashape-Introduction.pdf) for a general Metashape workflow.

 It is recommended to use the _Batch_ processing method.
 This way, the project is saved after completing each task.

+### Resource Use During Workflow
-Image Matching - GPU Distributed
+* Image Matching - GPU Distributed
-Align Photos - CPU distributed but final merging (60-100%) is on one node Optimize Alignment - CPU - cannot be distributed
+* Align Photos - CPU distributed but final merging (60-100%) is on one node
+* Optimize Alignment - CPU - cannot be distributed
-Build Depth Maps - GPU distributed
+* Build Depth Maps - GPU distributed
-Build Point Cloud - CPU distributed but final merging (60-100%) is on one node
+* Build Point Cloud - CPU distributed but final merging (60-100%) is on one node.
+This is the single longest task in the workflow.

+### Strategies to Reduce Processing Time for Large Datasets

+* _Reduce Overlap_
+*

 <br/>